-- Focus heavily on the details and nuance of the force majeure provision in your meeting contracts; try to get it as broad as possible. - There is no question this will be a hotly contested provision in meeting contracts for the foreseeable future; we are seeing it already, including new and creative variations on force majeure provisions. - Attempt to tie the force majeure provision into the attrition clause, so that attrition penalties can be waived (or at least reduced) in the event you decide to hold the event even when a force majeure event occurs or try to negotiate away or significantly limit cancellation and attrition penalties altogether. - State the principal purpose(s) of the event in the contract, so as to support a frustration of purpose claim later if needed. - Select the most favorable event cancellation insurance carrier and work hard to negotiate the most favorable definitions, endorsements and exclusions.
+- Focus heavily on the details and nuance of the force majeure provision in your meeting contracts; try to get it as broad as possible. - There is no question this will be a hotly contested provision in meeting contracts for the foreseeable future. - Attempt to tie the force majeure provision into the attrition clause, so that attrition penalties can be waived (or at least reduced) in the event you decide to hold the event even when a force majeure event occurs. - State the principal purpose(s) of the event in the contract, so as to support a frustration of purpose claim later if needed. - Select the most favorable event cancelation insurance carrier and work hard to negotiate the most favorable definitions, endorsements and exclusions.